 The regime then put on its notorious show trials at the so-called People’s Court in Berlin.
 Judge Roland Freisler presided at the trials, and it was clear from the start that he had already signed the death warrants for the accused before the proceedings had even started.

-By April 1945, 89 people had been executed in Berlin’s Plötzensee prison on charges of having belonged to resistance movements or having supported it.
+By April 1945, 89 people had been executed in Berlin’s Plötzensee prison on charges of belonging to resistance movements or supporting it.
 The wives were informed of their husbands’ executions in a letter and families were required to pay the cost of the trial out of their own pockets.

 The younger Stauffenberg didn’t know any of this at the time.
 His parents never spoke about politics with him or his siblings.
 Stauffenberg said he was not surprised that his father was leading a double life at the time: “Every conspirator does that.
 Back then, we even heard of kids denouncing their parents.
 A 10-year-old, like I was at the time, couldn’t have it both ways.”

 In 1956, as a 17-year-old, Berthold Graf von Stauffenberg decided to enlist in the army.
-His mother advised him to do it, but she wasn’t happy about it when he did, he recalled.
+He recalled that his mother advised him to do it, but she wasn’t happy about it when he did.
 When joining the German armed forces, the Bundeswehr, he met former officers who served in the Wehrmacht, as the armed forces in the Third Reich had been called.
 He eventually rose to the rank of major general and was Germany’s longest-serving soldier when he retired in 1994.
+Germany remembers plot Hitler

 He was always aware of the fact that he was trying to equal his father, he said.
 “Formally speaking, he was a traitor, but I think what he did was legitimate.
 I was always of the opinion that he didn’t give his life for the country at the time, but he did do it for Germany.”